More on Pass-through Custom Data Providers

 Creating a pass-through custom data provider requires deeper understanding of your remote data source and the ArcGIS REST specification.
 This topic goes into more detail on how to create pass-through providers required for datasets that contain large numbers of records.

 There is no hard mimimum number of requested records that requires using a pass-through provider.
 Generally, if the number of records that can be requested exceeds the default maxRecordCount value of 2000, then using a pass-through provider should be considered.
 Check the specification of the remote data source.
-If the remote data source limits the number of records that can be returned in a single request to a number that is smaller than total number of records will be requested, then using a pass-through provider should be considered.
+If the remote data source limits the number of records that can be returned in a single request to a number that is smaller than total number of records that will be requested, then using a pass-through provider should be considered.

 Understanding ArcGIS Client Requests

 Pass-through providers need to pass on requests for dataset metadata, filtering, and pagination operations to the remote API.
 Pass-through providers need to inspect, parse, and process individual requests and perform specific operations in response to them.
-Handling request query parameters in the provider code is essential for adherence to the remote API specification to create
+Handling request query parameters in the provider code is essential for adherence to the remote API specification to create appropriate queries to the remote API.

 ArcGIS clients make many types of requests in order retrieve geospatial data for visualization.
 Initial service requests determine how much data to expect and how much data to request on subsequent feature service queries.
 Query parameters related to initial metadata requests include: